ununbium/bettertype/readme.md

 A library for making your error handling code a little cleaner.

 # Motivation
-Returning Optional<String> is a great way to indicate to people that a specific outcome might not happen.
+Returning Optional<String> is a great way to indicate to other developers that a specific outcome might not happen.
 It is often the case that the outcome of an action is more complex than either a value with success or a failure without a value.